MacawNL/BootstrapEditorTemplates/Sample.Web/readme.txt

 ﻿Bootstrap 3 EditorTemplates
 Maarten Sikkema, Macaw

-After you have added this package in your project, initialize this package by adding the following line in your App_Start in global.asax:
+Initialize this package by adding the following line in your App_Start in global.asax:

 	BootstrapEditorTemplatesConfig.RegisterBundles();

-This will initialize several script bundles that are used by the controls.

-Sample
-The easiest way to see the controls in this NuGet package in action, is by using the Bootstrap.MVC.EditorTemplates.Sample package to your MVC4+ project, and then browse to /BootstrapEditorTemplates.
-You can see all the controls on one page.
+If you installed the Sample package:
+- Browse to /BootstrapEditorTemplates in the browser to see a sample page showing all controls If you just installed the EditorTemplates:
+- Use the controls on any View, using Html helpers such as @Html.EditorFor(m => m.DateValue).
+Make sure to include the required javascript files in your view:
+    @Scripts.Render("~/bundles/jquery")
+    @Scripts.Render("~/Scripts/bootstrap")
+    @Scripts.Render("~/Scripts/val") // when you need clientside validation
+    @Scripts.Render("~/Scripts/md")  // when the page has markdown editing

 What is in this package?
-This NuGet package added the following things to your project:

-- readme.txt
-This file

 App_Start\
 - BootstrapEditorTemplatesConfig.cs
 Initialization code.
-Registers javascript and css Bundles
+Registers javascript and css Bundles.
+You'll probably merge this code in your existing BundleConfig class.

 Utility\
 - DateTimeExtensions.cs